 One of the most common problems is poor germination.
-This occurs when you’re not watering consistently or frequently enough while trying to sprout new plants.
+This occurs when you’re not watering consistently or frequently enough while trying to sprout new lettuce plants.
 The soil must be consistently and evenly moist for best germination.
 While some types of lettuce have lower rates of germination than others, the majority typically have about an 85% germination rate, so your watering habits are likely the issue.

 If the edges of your leaves are turning brown, you’re experiencing tip burn.
 This is usually caused by inconsistent watering.
 Using a drip irrigation system regularly can reduce the likelihood of tip burn.
 Planting resistant cultivars that can tolerate warmer conditions can also stop this problem.

-However, in wetter conditions during the rainy spring months, wilting may be a sign of too much water.
-A lack of good drainage can cause your roots to develop rot, and that will ruin the plant.
+However, in wetter conditions during the rainy spring and fall months, wilting may be a sign of too much water.
+A lack of good drainage can cause your roots to develop rot, and that will ruin the lettuce plant.
 If the weather is mild, don’t water until you’ve checked your soil moisture.
 It’s possible to ruin your harvest by overwatering!

 Is your lettuce turning yellow — and it’s not a yellow or yellow-green variety?
 It may be hungering for a good dose of nitrogen.
-Try giving it some compost tea or a fish or seaweed emulsion fertilizer at the base of the plant.
+Try giving it some compost tea or a fish or seaweed emulsion fertilizer at the base of the lettuce plant.
 It should green back up.

 If you find your lettuce tastes bitter or is woody in texture, it’s too old.
 You need to harvest lettuce while the leaves are tender and flavorful, before they begin to bitter.
 Harvest earlier and more consistently for the best flavor.

 Finally, if you’re in an area where you get a bone-chilling winter, be sure to put a cold frame over your lettuce to give it some warmth.
-While many types of lettuce are cold-resistant, temperatures below 25 degrees regularly can still cause your plants to fail, and hard freeze conditions will ruin your leaves.
+While many types of lettuce are cold-resistant, temperatures below 25 degrees regularly can still cause your lettuce plants to fail, and hard freeze conditions will ruin your leaves.
 If necessary, you can move your plants indoors.
 Place them in an area with indirect bright lighting like a window, and make sure the temperature range is between 45-65 degrees for best growth.

-Aphids are a common pest on lettuces, and for that matter nearly any green and leafy vegetable.
-These tiny pests suck the fluids out of tender leaves and stems.
+Aphids are a common pest on lettuces, and for that matter, nearly any green and leafy vegetable.
+These tiny pests suck the fluids out of tender lettuce leaves and stems.
 To combat these, spray all surfaces of your lettuce with neem oil.
 Consider planting aphid-repelling plants like chives or garlic near your lettuce bed.
 Plants like cilantro or dill will lure in beneficial insects to eat your aphid population.

 Root knot nematodes and other pestilent forms of nematodes can take up residence in the soil beneath your plants.
-These attack the roots, causing knotting, scarring, and large nodules to develop on the roots and preventing your plant from absorbing nutrients.
+These attack the roots, causing knotting, scarring, and large nodules to develop on the roots and preventing your lettuce plant from absorbing nutrients.
 Spreading beneficial nematodes will help to wipe out the population of the pest nematodes, as they will seek out and kill the other varieties.
 They will also attack pupae in the soil, making another line of defense against cutworms or other pests.

 Not all lettuce pests are insects.
-Rabbits, woodchucks, and deer can all be drawn to your lettuce beds, and will helpfully eat anything you have there.
-There are many different options to keep these much larger garden-munchers at bay, but one of the easiest is to place floating row covers over your lettuce bed.
+Rabbits, woodchucks, and deer can all be drawn to your lettuce beds and will helpfully eat anything you have there.
+There are many different options to keep these much larger garden munchers at bay, but one of the easiest is to place floating row covers over your lettuce bed.
 That keeps other insect pests out, too!

 One of the early diseases which can impact your lettuce is damping off.
-Caused by a soilborne fungus, it thrives in cool, damp and cloudy conditions.
-Your seedlings will wilt and fall over.
+Caused by a soilborne fungus, it thrives in cool, damp, and cloudy conditions.
+Your lettuce seedlings will wilt and fall over.
 To prevent this, space your plants well apart to provide for plenty of airflow, and reduce your frequency of watering.

-Sclerotinia is another fungus which can impact your plants.
+Sclerotinia is another fungus that can impact your plants.
 There are a few varieties of sclerotinia.
 The most common for lettuce is sclerotinia stem rot, which can cause a whitish mold to appear along the stem and base of your plant.
-The treatment for this fungal disease is much the same as damping off – space your plants wide enough to allow for plenty of air to move around them, and reduce the frequency of watering.
+The treatment for this fungal disease is much the same as damping off – space your plants wide enough to allow for plenty of air to move around them and reduce the frequency of watering.
 Remove affected plants and destroy them.
 Do not compost them.